 11. Perris Reservoir/Lake Perris

 Lake Perris, also known as the Perris Reservoir, is a large lake in Riverside County, California.
 It is home to the Ya’i Heki’ Regional Indian Museum, focusing on the indigenous Southern California people.
-The lake sits at an elevation of 1,595 feet, and its maximum depth is 100 feet.
+The lake sits at an elevation of 1,595 feet, its maximum depth is 100 feet, and surface area is 2,347 acres.
 While fishing is allowed, there is a health advisory set warning people not to consume fish from the lake because of its high mercury content.
 Birdwatching is popular at Lake Perris.
 Over 100 bird species have been spotted in the area.
 Other animals that drink from this lake include bobcats, coyotes, and mule deer.

 12. Castaic Lake